momentum-design/momentum-design/packages/components/conventions/component-color-tokens.md

-# Usage of theme and color tokens in momentum-design components
+# Usage of color tokens in momentum-design components

-In the Momentum Design System, it is essential to always use theme tokens and color tokens when defining colors within our components.
+In the Momentum Design System, it is essential to always use color tokens when defining colors within our components.
 This practice ensures consistency, accessibility, and a cohesive visual identity across all applications.

 ## Token Definitions

-We have defined theme tokens and color tokens that can be found at the following link: [Momentum Design Tokens](https://momentum-design.github.io/momentum-design/en/tokens/).
+We have defined color tokens that can be found at the following link: [Momentum Design Tokens](https://momentum-design.github.io/momentum-design/en/tokens/theme-stable/).
 These tokens serve as the standardized color palette for all components.

 ## Guidelines for Using Color Tokens